 At first, when my husband suggested that we invite his co-workers from China who have never had a traditional American Thanksgiving to our home, I was eager.
 I had visions of everyone sitting around smiling and enjoying the feast I had carefully constructed.

-I was up early, the house smelled wonderful with the mixture of butter, onions and sage and a host of other things ready to be stuffed in the turkey.
+I was up early; the house smelled fantastic with the mixture of butter, onions and sage and a host of other things ready to be stuffed in the turkey.
 Then I tackled the homemade pies.
 Growing up in Kansas and spending hour after hour in my grandma’s kitchen, I can make a “mean apple pie” and the ‘absolutely must have’ pumpkin pie.
+Of course, through in an berry pie to make eveyone happy.
 I stirred, stuffed and muffed around the kitchen all day.

 The Chinese spokesman cleared his throat and said, “Mr. Simens, Thank you so much for having all of us here to celebrate with you and your fat wife.”